 More organizations are realizing that compliance is a joint responsibility, says Juan:

 I think there was a time so many of you can remember when a bank, perhaps that was entering into these types of relationships, believed that if the issue happened with the third party, then it’s not their problem.
 We know now today that’s absolutely not the case.
-Anything that is provided by a platform that a bank partners with, if there is a regulatory issue, your product and that’s gonna come back to you.
+Anything that is provided by a platform that a bank partners with, if there is a regulatory issue, your product and that’s going to come back to you.
 I think that realization changed a lot of the scope.

 I think that at one point there were some fintechs who said, ‘hey let’s partner with a bank.
 Then, they can have all the regulatory obligations, and then we don’t have to do anything at all.
 It’s their problem.’
 And we know now that that’s not the case as well.
 The CFPB has made it very clear, in case there was any doubt, that that’s not the case.